-One of the groomsmen came to me and wanted to do an “intervention.” 🙄 Yes, no. That wouldn’t end well for anyone.
+One of the groomsmen came to me and wanted to do an “intervention.” 🙄 Yeah, no. That wouldn’t end well for anyone.
 We were beyond that point, and they were too stubborn, anyway.

 The wedding was nice, although I fainted during the cocktail hour.
-I could hear my mom asking “Is she drunk?”
+I could hear someone asking “Is she drunk?”
 (No, I was not–I barely drank).
-Again, 🙄.

 Again, 🙄.
 My eyeballs must’ve had an excellent workout that day.

 Does it surprise you that the “girl” dramatically left the “guy” before their anniversary–I can’t remember if it was the first or second, but does it really matter by that point?

 Because he didn’t want to have children.
 I bet you couldn’t see that one coming.
 Yes, 🙄 It was one of those times you know you’re right and wish you weren’t.

 Moral of the story: you can’t change people, no matter what “kingdom” you live in (or fantasy land in her case).

 His failing?
 Once he makes up his mind he sticks to it.
 Cut your nose off to spite your face sort of thing.